 Once an Army Base, the Presidio of San Francisco is now a new kind of national park.
 The Employee Support Services Team is small and highly productive.
 The team provides human resources services for about 350 employees in professional, administrative, technical, clerical, and trades occupations.
 Approximately one-half of the work force is included in a union.
 Although the Presidio Trust is a Federal agency, we enjoy unique flexibilities.
 The significant flexibilities are far-reaching and provide an HR professional with a work environment that is both stimulating and challenging.

-Applications received by April 25, 2019 will receive first consideration.
-We are planning to hold the first round of interviews the week of April 29th, the second round the week of May 6th, make a job offer in mid-May, and set a work start date in May or June 2019.
+Applications received by May 20, 2019 will receive first consideration.
+We are planning to hold the first round of interviews the week of May 20th, the second round the week of May 27th, make a job offer end of May, and set a work start date in June 2019.

 - Provides advisory services to managers regarding recruiting, staffing, classification, position management, performance management, compensation, and employee relations.

 - Analyzes difficult personnel issues and recommends options regarding application of program flexibilities to specific organizational problems and operations.

 - Classifies positions using the Trust's internal system to determine appropriate pay range, FLSA status, union status, etc.

 - Develops recruiting and position restructuring strategies to address program needs.

 - Guides managers in developing and selecting appropriate criteria for evaluating job candidates.